 There was an initial affray, but without fighter escort the German bombers realised they were sitting ducks, so they immediately formed a defensive ring.
 From above, the Hurricanes hungrily circled their prey.
 There would only be one winner.

 This far from home, the Luftwaffe weren’t prepared to mix it, especially with fuel running low.
 The Germans decided to go hell-for-leather towards the coast.
 Rubensdörffer himself broke formation.
 It was the moment the RAF had been waiting for.
 They moved in for the kill, and pandemonium broke out.
 The two sides engaged, and a vicious aerial battle was fought over Croydon.

 Hurricanes and Messerschmitt’s swooped high and low, at one point taking the tiles of a rooftop.
 It was reported that one RAF pilot plunged his aircraft into the evening traffic of south Croydon, but there is no confirmation of casualties here.
 You can imagine the town’s children watching dumbstruck from their front gardens.
 Then being reprimanded to “come inside” by the parents, who would then stand themselves to watch the scenes unfold.
 Meanwhile, the kids have bolted upstairs to watch from bedroom windows!

 The nimbler Bf109s left the straggling Bf110s behind to the mercy of the marauding RAF squadrons.
 111 Squadron leader Johnny Thompson led four Hurricanes against a chain of three Bf110s escorted by a Bf109.
 In a burst of machine gun fire over Croydon, the central Bf110 was hit.
 Even though the chain split, the Bf110 continued to be escorted by the Bf109.

-Group Commander Rubensdörffer was fighting a desperate battle trying to shake off the Hurricane that had remained doggedly on his tail all the way from Croydon.
-It had hit him once already.
+Group Commander Rubensdörffer was fighting a desperate battle to control his plane which had been hit.
 Now, as his ailing Bf110 headed south, he was relying on a chaperone for protection, a Bf109 flown by Lieutenant Marx.